4spacesdk/kubernetes-service-orchestrator/README.md

 # Kubernetes Service Orchestrator
-The Kubernetes Service Orchestrator (KSO) is a powerful service deployment solution developed using PHP and Vue.
+The Kubernetes Service Orchestrator (KSO) is a powerful service deployment solution.
 This service enables interaction with the Kubernetes API and facilitates the effortless deployment of other services within a Kubernetes cluster.

 ## Features